skyra-project/discord-components/packages/react/README.md

 React is currently the only library among the "big" libraries for frontend development that does not fully support custom elements / webcomponents yet (see [this React documentation page for more info](https://react.dev/reference/react-dom/components#custom-html-elements)).
-For this reason we ship the package @skyra/discord-components-react.
-However this subsequently also means that webcomponents in general will not work ideally in a React application.
-As you will see below we currently do not support the NextJS framework and not through our choice.
-You can use this library fine when using Webpack (i.e. with a Docusaurus project) or Vite as these setups will have you use client-side rendering rather than server-side rendering.
-We sincerely hope that this situation will improve in the future and that React will start focussing more on modernizing their library instead of focussing on server components, but no one knows what their plans are.\*
+For this reason we ship the package `@skyra/discord-components-react`.

-\* Although for all we know Mark Zuckerberg decides that React gets shafted in favour of goofy ahh metaverse stuff.
+We sincerely hope that this situation will improve in the future, but no one knows what their plans are.

 ### Using the Discord font